-Under the Act, businesses now have up to 24 weeks to spend the money to qualify for forgiveness — extended from the original eight weeks.
+Under the new law, businesses now have up to 24 weeks to spend the money to qualify for forgiveness — extended from the original eight weeks.
 It also gives businesses more flexibility in how they use the funds — now only 60% of the funds needs to be used for payroll and 40% can be spent on other costs.

 Are lenders still accepting PPP applications?

-However, this loan program has been notoriously slow, with many businesses still waiting to hear back about a decision.
 If you need financing now, compare other loans for businesses affected by the coronavirus or see if your business qualifies for a COVID-19 grant.
 You can also explore these 7+ alternatives to SBA loans to help increase cash flow.

 Step 1: Check the application dates

-Be prepared to get your application in as close to that date as possible.
+For future rounds, be prepared to get your application in as close to that date as possible.
 The SBA has limited funding, and the PPP is already extremely popular.
 The later you apply, the more likely you’ll have to wait weeks to see your funding — or not get accepted at all.

 Step 2: Make sure you qualify